 If you are a Nottingham City Homes tenant, adaptations are currently free because the Council, as a landlord, pays for all the work.

 If you own your own home or are a private tenant, you may be eligible for a Disabled Facilities Grant to assist you in paying for the adaptations.

 Disabled Facilities Grant

 A Disabled Facilities Grant is a sum of money offered to you, if you are eligible, to cover:

-- improving access to, or providing a toilet, bath, shower or wash hand basin
+- Improving access to a toilet, bath, shower or wash hand basin

 Please note that:

 - Adaptations for children are exempt from the means test